mafintosh/parallel-transform/README.md

 ## Stream options

-All tranforms are Node 0.10 streams.
+All transforms are Node 0.10 streams.
 Per default they are created with the options `{objectMode:true}`.
 If you want to use your own stream options pass them as the second parameter

 ``` js